AbubakarTechy/JS-projects/README.md

 .# JS-projects
-These are my fronted JS projects
+These are my fronted JS projects.
+More coming.